fishee82oo/tp/docs/UserGuide.md

 **When to use this:**
   * You remember part of someone's name but not their full details
-  * You want to quickly pull up one person from a large contact list
+  * You want to quickly pull up one contact from a large contact list
   * You're looking for several people at once (by searching multiple names)
   * You need to verify if someone is already in your contacts before adding them

 **Examples:**

-**Example 1: Finding a specific person**
+**Example 1: Finding a specific contact**
 ```
 find Sarah
 ```
 **You'll see (depending on the number of contacts containing Sarah in their full name):**
 ```
-2 persons listed!
+2 contacts listed!
 ```
 **In the contact list:**
   * Only contacts with "Sarah" in their name are displayed.